 gerhard

 I can’t find much on the name and origin of the Gerhard layout.
-Neighbouring keys are 1, 3 or 4 semitones apart.
+Neighbouring keys are 1, 3 or 4 semitones apart, which brings the major and minor triads into a small arc shape.